Iqirvo

 What is Iqirvo?

-Iqirvo (elafibranor) is an oral, once-daily, tablet that may be used to treat primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults who have not responded well to UDCA, or used alone in patients unable to tolerate UDCA.
+Iqirvo (elafibranor) is used to treat primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults who have not responded well to UDCA, or used alone in patients unable to tolerate UDCA.

-Iqirvo and its main active metabolite are peroxisome proliferator-activated receptor (PPAR) agonists and work by activating PPAR receptors, which are a family of receptors that play a main regulatory role in energy homeostasis and metabolic function.
-Iqirvo activates PPAR-alpha and PPAR-delta, blocking the production of bile acids, although the exact way it works in patients with PBC is not well understood.
+Iqirvo and its main active metabolite are peroxisome proliferator-activated receptor (PPAR) agonists and work by activating PPAR receptors, a family of receptors that play a main regulatory role in energy homeostasis and metabolic function.
+Iqirvo's mechanism of action involves activating PPAR-alpha and PPAR-delta, blocking the production of bile acids, although the exact way it works in patients with PBC is not well understood.

-Iqirvo was FDA-approved on 10 June 2024 under the accelerated approval designation, making it the first new medicine approved in nearly a decade for PBC.
+Iqirvo for PBC gained FDA approval on 10 June 2024 under the accelerated approval designation, making it the first new medicine approved in nearly a decade for PBC.
 Continued approval may be contingent on a positive clinical benefit in further clinical trials.
+Ipsen makes Iqirvo.

-Approval is based on reducing alkaline phosphatase (ALP), with no increases in liver toxicity.
+Approval of Iqirvo is based on reducing alkaline phosphatase (ALP) without increasing liver toxicity.
 Improvement in survival or prevention of liver decompensation events has not been demonstrated.

 Iqirvo side effects

-The most common side effects reported in ≥5% of people taking Iqirvo were:
+The most common side effects of Iqirvo are:

 Serious side effects and warnings

-Muscle problems (myalgia, myopathy, rhabdomyolysis).
-Treatment with Iqirvo may cause muscle pain or worsen existing pain and can increase the level of an enzyme in your blood called creatine phosphokinase (CPK); both can be a sign of muscle damage.
-Your healthcare provider should test for muscle weakness or pain before and during treatment.
-If there is a new onset or worsening of muscle pain, then your healthcare provider may examine you and perform a blood test to check your creatine phosphokinase (CPK) levels.
-Stop taking Iqirvo and call your healthcare provider right away if you have any of the following signs or symptoms:
+Iqirvo can cause muscle pain or worsen existing pain.
+This could be a sign of muscle damage.
+Your doctor should check for muscle problems before and during treatment.
+If you develop new or worsening muscle pain, contact your doctor right away.
+They may do a blood test to check your creatine phosphokinase (CPK) levels.
+Stop taking Iqirvo and call your healthcare provider right away if you have any of the following signs or symptoms: severe muscle pain, unexplained muscle weakness, unexplained soreness, or dark, reddish urine.

 Allergic reactions have occurred in some people taking Iqirvo.
 The reactions happened 2 to 30 days after taking it and included symptoms such as rash, itching, trouble breathing, and swelling of your face, lips, tongue, or throat.
 If you have any of these symptoms stop taking Iqirvo and call your healthcare provider right away or go to the nearest hospital emergency room.